google/santa/README.md

   the events database.
 In LOCKDOWN mode, only listed binaries are allowed to run.

-* Event logging: When the kext is loaded, all binary launches are logged.
+* Event logging: When the system extension is loaded, all binary launches are logged.
 When in either mode, all unknown or denied binaries are stored in the database to enable later aggregation.

 * Certificate-based rules, with override levels: Instead of relying on a binary's hash (or 'fingerprint'), executables can be allowed/blocked by their